 Visit Qualys, a trusted security leader, and use their free browser check tool.

 Visit Mozilla, makers of Thunderbird and Firefox, and check your Firefox browser plug-ins.

 Below are links to Oracle’s web pages for uninstalling or disabling Java on your computer:

 6. Stop illegal file-sharing and remove your peer-to-peer (P2P).

 It is against the law to share or distribute copyrighted material.
 Learn how L&C responds to copyright infringement claims.

 Learn how to set the privacy settings so they are as restrictive as possible and protect your reputation.
 Also be careful what you post/publish on your social networking sites.

-8. Stay away from untrusted networks.
+8. Stay away from untrusted networks or public computers.

 9. Turn off your computer when you’re not using it.